 S1G non-AP STAs are categorized into two types, sensor STAs and non-sensor STAs.

-A non-AP sensor STA shall set the STA Type Support subfield value in the S1G Capabilities Info field (Table 8-258a5 (Subfields of the S1G Capabilities Info field)) to 1.
-A non-sensor STA shall set the STA Type Support subfield value in the S1G Capabilities Info field (Table 8-258a5 (Subfields of the S1G Capabilities Info field)) to 2.
+A non-AP STA that is a sensor STA shall set the STA Type Support subfield in the S1G Capabilities element it transmits to 1.
+A non-AP STA that is a non-sensor STA shall set the STA Type Support subfield in the S1G Capabilities element it transmits to 2.

 There are three types of S1G BSS that an S1G AP can set up: sensor BSS, non-sensor BSS, or mixed BSS.
 A sensor BSS only supports sensor STAs.
 A non-sensor BSS supports only non-sensor STAs.
-A mixed BSS supports both sensor and non-sensor STAs.
+A mixed BSS supports both sensor STAs and non-sensor STAs.

-An AP may declare a non-sensor BSS by transmitting the S1G Capabilities element in Beacon frames or (Short) Probe Response frames in which the STA Type Support subfield value indicates that only non-sensor STAs are allowed to associate and operate with that AP.
+An AP may declare a non-sensor BSS by transmitting the S1G Capabilities element in Beacon frames or (Short) Probe Response frames in which the STA Type Support subfield is 2 (i.e., it indicates that only non-sensor STAs are allowed to associate and operate with that AP).

-An AP may declare a sensor BSS by transmitting the S1G Capabilities element in Beacon frames or (Short) Probe Response frames in which the STA Type Support subfield value indicates that only sensor STAs are allowed to associate and operate with that AP.
+An AP may declare a sensor BSS by transmitting the S1G Capabilities element in Beacon frames or (Short) Probe Response frames in which the STA Type Support subfield is 1 (i.e., it indicates that only sensor STAs are allowed to associate and operate with that AP).

-An AP may declare a mixed BSS by transmitting the S1G Capabilities element in a Beacon or a (Short) Probe Response frame, in which the STA Type Support subfield value indicates that any type of STA is allowed to associate and operate with that AP.
+An AP may declare a mixed BSS by transmitting the S1G Capabilities element in a Beacon or a (Short) Probe Response frame in which the STA Type Support subfield is 0 (i.e., it indicates that any type of STA is allowed to associate and operate with that AP).

 An S1G AP that indicates support for sensor STAs shall not indicate minimum MCS restrictions.